 It is easy to respond respectfully and act professionally when a conversation is going smoothly, but we can’t avoid customers with rude behaviors.
 They are part of the job.
 When tension arises, the other party tends to react defensively.
 Customer service representatives are always with this kind of situation, but they must be able to resist the urge of communicating aggressively in front of a customer.

 In every angry customer situation, it usually boils down on how a customer service representative reacts.
 They can get into stress and defense mode immediately, but it is part of their job to leave aside their fight mode.
 It may need a will power to relax and calm down yourself, but to be respectful towards the customers is a must.
+Check out BetterHelp.com for more of these tips.
+You can view some of their encouraging posts on Instagram as well on their Facebook page.

 Try to keep in mind that a happy customer is better than a satisfied customer.